 Following the launch of the iPhone 11, the iPhone 8 Plus remains on sale at an even lower price than before (£699/$699).

 It's now available for £579/$549 if you're happy with 64GB.
 You can jump to 128GB at £629/$599 but this is the same price as the iPhone XR, albeit with half the storage.

 Design & build quality

 The iPhone 8 Plus is an incremental update to the 7 Plus (as opposed to the dramatically redesigned iPhone X unveiled on the same night) and therefore has largely the same design as the 7, 6s and 6-generation handsets.
-It's a classic design but one's that's now three years old and starting to feel a little dated.
+It's a classic design but one's that's now many years old and feels very dated.
 If you're looking for radical new designs, this isn't the device for you.

 The curved edges remain pleasant in the hand, and the slight increase in weight since the last generation (it's gone up from 188g to 202g) adds rather than detracts from the feel in our opinion, although your mileage may vary.
 It's also a shade longer, wider and thicker, although only a fraction of a millimetre in each case.

 - iPhone 7 Plus: 158.2mm x 77.9mm x 7.3mm; 188g